fachschaft/dmsclient/README.rst

     loop.run_until_complete(async_order_random_stuff_for_last_customer(loop, cfg))

-Still, you can use the library also in a synchronous fassion
+Still, you can use the library also in a synchronous fashion

 .. code:: python